W4ff1e/onvif-media-transcoder/README.md

 ### Automated Docker Builds

-The project uses GitHub Actions to automatically build and publish Docker images:
+The project uses GitHub Actions to build and publish Docker images:

-- **Every commit to `main`**: Publishes `unstable` tag for development testing
+- **Every commit to `main`**: Publishes `unstable` tag
 - **Tagged releases**: Publishes versioned tags (e.g., `v1.0.0`) and updates `latest`
 - **Multi-architecture**: Builds for both `linux/amd64` and `linux/arm64`
-- **Security scanning**: Automatic vulnerability scanning with Trivy
+- **Security scanning**: Vulnerability scanning with CodeQL and Trivy
 - **Documentation sync**: Updates Docker Hub description from README

-### Creating Releases

-Releases are created through GitHub Actions workflow dispatch:

-1. Go to Actions → "Create Release" → "Run workflow"
-2. Specify version (e.g., `v1.0.0`) following semantic versioning
-3. Choose if it's a pre-release or draft
-4. The workflow automatically:
-   - Creates a Git tag
-   - Generates a changelog
-   - Creates a GitHub release
-   - Triggers Docker image build and publish
+> Note: The Multi-architecture builds are currently untested and may not work on anything except x86_64 Linux systems.

 ### Development Workflow